TeamEngine/react-test/README.md

 ## Submission

-Upload the test project to a private repository in your Github account and then give users `te-tom` and `te-mikael` access to that repository
+Upload the test project to a private repository in your Github account and then give users `te-joel` and `te-mikael` access to that repository